 Our website is regularly being updated with lots of material in the archives still to be put on, and more coming in every month.
 So check back regularly and see what's new.
 There's a bit of a back log getting items on to the site so if you can send it by email or disc, we'd really appreciate your assistance.
 But don't let that put you off, we'd love to borrow your Eynsham Scouting memorabilia, so get in touch if you can add to the archive.

-5th December 2015 - A date for your diary, the next Eynsham Scouting Reunion will be held on Friday 18th March 2016 at the Scout HQ.
-Same format and price as last year.
+4th October 2016 - A date for your diary, the next Eynsham Scouting Reunion will be held on Friday 7th April March 2017 at the Scout HQ.
+Same format and approximate price as last year.
 Full details will be sent to all those registered with us in January.
-If you were part of the scout group and would like to be added to the mailing list, please email us before 23rd January 2016.
+If you were part of the scout group and would like to be added to the mailing list, please email us before 28th January 2017.

 12th April 2015 - We had 39 people attend our 2015 Annual Reunion on Friday 20th March.
 We met in the new Scout HQ and celebrated 10 years since the it was opened.
 The event was at bit more informal than in previous years with less speeches and a hot buffet meal, followed by much socialising!
 See the report on our reunion page.

 26th October 2014.
 Some good news from the Scout Group.
 Due to the demand for more scout places, a second troop is opening up on Wednesday's from 5th November and will be bringing back the Pinkhill name.
 We add our thanks and best wishes to the 4 new leaders.